LlamaTheDark/cs260-cp4/README.md

 ```

 ## Pages
-There are two pages, (1) a page to search notes and (2) a page to view the notes.
+There are two pages:
+1. a page to search notes, and
+2. a page to view the notes.

 I implemented them with Vue CLI and Vue Router.

 ## API
 The site uses an API to read from the back end.